lando/drupal/docs/getting-started.md

 lando init --source cwd --recipe drupal9
 ```

-If you are interested in EOL Drupal versions then check out our [legacy docs](./legacy-versions.md).
+If you are interested in EOL Drupal versions then check out our legacy docs:
+ - Drupal 8 (./legacy/drupal-8).
+ - Drupal 7 (./legacy/drupal-7).
+ - Drupal 6 (./legacy/drupal-6).